Welcome!

 Parfumerie Agnel

-Agnel was established in 1858 by Alexandre Cesar Napoleon Agnel at 16 avenue l’Opera, Paris, France.
-A manufacturer of fine fragrances, soap, water and toilet vinegars, perfumed extracts, ointments, oils, cosmetics, originally established in Becon les Bruyeres in 1853.
-Agnel's central perfumery was located at 11 rue Moliere, Paris.
+Agnel was established in 1858 by Alexandre Cesar Napoleon Agnel at 16 avenue de l’Opéra, Paris, France.
+Originally a manufacturer of fine fragrances, soap, water and toilet vinegars, perfumed extracts, ointments, oils, and cosmetics, the company was first established in Bécon-les-Bruyères in 1853.
+Agnel's central perfumery was later located at 11 rue Molière, Paris.

 The perfumery participated in the following exhibitions: